 But you also might not even have a choice.
 In some rural areas, faster fibre connections may not be available at all.

 ADSL: The key points

 How does ADSL internet work?

-ADSL works by sending data and voice along the same telephone line, with a filter at the end to split the two signals.
-This enables calls to be made while internet data is being accessed, in contrast to the pre-ADSL dial-up era when the internet connection had to be disconnected for a call to be made.
+ADSL works by sending data and voice along the same copper wires, with a filter at the end to split the signals.
+Remember the old days of dial-up when you had to unplug the internet to make a call?
+You don’t have to do this with ADSL.

-Further improvements to the choice of packages, speeds and prices have been enabled thanks to LLU (Local Loop Unbundling), a regulatory process that allows other ISPs to provide services on the BT Openreach network.
-This is what's offered by providers such as Sky, TalkTalk and Post Office.
+Improvements to the choice of packages, speeds and prices have been enabled thanks to LLU or ‘Local Loop Unbundling’.
+This is a regulatory process set up by Ofcom, that allows other ISPs to provide services on the BT Openreach network and that’s what's offered by providers such as Sky, TalkTalk and Plusnet.

 Who offers ADSL broadband?

 Thanks to ADSL's wide availability, many Internet Service Providers (ISPs) offer low-cost internet access using this technology.